trinker/qdap/vignettes/qdap_vignette.md

 The researcher may also access the means, standard deviations and number of codes by indexing the list output for each transcript.
 This distance measure compliments the Gantt plot.

 Note that the argument <b><font color="green" face="courier new">causal = FALSE</font></b> (the defualt) does not assume Code A comes before Code B whereas <b><font color="green" face="courier new">causal = TRUE</font></b> assumes the first code precedes the second code.
 Generally, setting <b><font color="green" face="courier new">causal = FALSE</font></b> wil result in larger mean of differences and accompanying standardized values.
 Also note that rownames are the first code and column names are the second comparison code.
-The values for Code A compared to Code B will not be the same as Code B compared to Code A.  This is because each span (start and end) for Code A is compared to the nearest start or end for Code B.  So for example there may be 6 Code A spans and thus six differences between A and B, whereas Code B may only have 3 spans and thus three differences between B and A.  This fact alone will lead to differences in A compared to B versus B compared to A.
+The values for Code A compared to Code B will not be the same as Code B compared to Code A.  This is because, unlike a true distance measure, <a href="http://trinker.github.io/qdap_dev/cm_distance.html" target="_blank"><code>cm_distance</code></a>'s matrix is assymetrical.  <a href="http://trinker.github.io/qdap_dev/cm_distance.html" target="_blank"><code>cm_distance</code></a>computes the distance by taking each span (start and end) for Code A and comparing it to the nearest start or end for Code B.  So for example there may be 6 Code A spans and thus six differences between A and B, whereas Code B may only have 3 spans and thus three differences between B and A.  This fact alone will lead to differences in A compared to B versus B compared to A.

 <font size="5" color="orange">&diams;</font> <a href="http://trinker.github.io/qdap_dev/cm_distance.html" target="_blank"><code>cm_distance</code></a> - *Initial Data Setup* <font size="5" color="orange">&diams;</font>